Jean-Baptiste-Lasselle/all-i-know-about-golang/website/src/content/go-terraform-tofu/chapter1.md

 2024-08-03T13:09:43.381+0200 [DEBUG] provider.stdio: received EOF, stopping recv loop: err="rpc error: code = Unavailable desc = error reading from server: EOF"
 ```

-### Step 5: Configure the client
+### Step 5: Configure the client of the provider

 The client is what is going to connect to my REST API.
 It will hold the hostname, port num, URL to the REST API, and if necessary the auth credentials.

-ALl the code of that client will be in the `provider.go` source code file.
+All the code of that client will be in the `provider.go` source code file.

 The client's design is simple: